Path length: 34 miles

 County: Marion, Baxter

-There were 4 tornadoes on November 18, 1985.
+There were four tornadoes on November 18, 1985.
 The strongest was an F3 that moved through during the late evening through parts of Marion and Baxter Counties in Arkansas.
 It traveled a good 34 miles causing damage from the community of Ralph to Rea Valley to the SE part of Mountain Home to the north side of Norfolk Lake.
-Storm Data states that 143 homes, 25 mobile homes, 7 businesses, 3 churches, 1 junior high and the County Fairgrounds all had some damage.
-There were 3 fatalities in Marion County.
+Storm Data states that 143 homes, 25 mobile homes, seven businesses, three churches, one junior high and the County Fairgrounds all had some damage.
+Sixteen people were injured, many needed hospitalization.
+There were three fatalities in Marion County.
 Here is a clip from the November 20, 1985 edition of the Baxter Bulletin:

 We gathered information for this event from the SPC & NCDC Databases, the November 1985 Storm Data Publication and Thomas Grazulis in Significant Tornadoes and found the following differences: